icy/blog/NAS.md

 ### 11. qnas_console_install

+PS: Even if we delete the binary file drawPic, system will restore them during the next boot.
+It's better to kill the process using some cron-based job.

 TODO.
 This, with drawPic daemon, was consuming CPU at an abonormal rate. killing the process is safe.
 Weird.

 ```